 When I am operating the show, much of my mind is taken up by the mechanics of the show and I have much less space for developing thoughts and listening to my guests.
 I love going on Joseph Cotto’s show as a guest because I can concentrate solely on ideas.

 I notice that when I’m running a show and talking to guests, I tend to lose my own thoughts if I listen carefully, and if I compose my own thoughts en media res, I don’t listen carefully.
-I noticed on my shows with Dennis and Melchy, we tended to prioritize the development of our own thoughts over listening to each other (and I was as guilty of this as anyone).
+I notice on many of my shows, we all tend to prioritize the development of our own thoughts over listening to each other.

 I notice that the most easy going guests tend to be the least reliable and that the most reliable people are the least easy going.